fbpx

 Isabelle: The Story of a Child Kept in Extreme Isolation

 A feral child is a human who has lived away from human contact from a very young age and has little or no experience of human care, loving or social behavior, and, crucially, human language.
-Feral children are confined by humans (often parents), brought up by animals, or live in the wild in isolation.
+Feral children are confined by humans (often parents), brought up by animals, or isolated in the wild.
 This is the story of Isabelle.

 Read more...